ledgersmb/LedgerSMB/doc/database/README.md

 * PGDATABASE
 * PGPASSWORD

-It use a password from $PGPASSWORD, ~/.pgpass, or fallback to asking the user for a password.
+It uses a password from $PGPASSWORD, ~/.pgpass, or falls back to asking the user for a password.

 Viewing the .svg or .svg.html versions of the images will likely provide